martin-arcpi/story_generator/README.md

 # story_generator
-A python that generates stories using NLP
+A python project to generate stories using NLP